-Rabobank receives approval for majority stake in Polish Bank BGZ ("BGZ")
+Rabobank Group receives approval for majority stake in Polish Bank BGZ ("BGZ")

-On 4 April 2008 Rabobank received permission from the Polish Financial Supervision Authority to achieve a majority position in BGZ.
-Rabobank will cross the 50 per cent. threshold in BGZ by acquiring a 12.87 per cent. stake currently held by the European Bank for Reconstruction and Development.
-This will enable Rabobank to gain a majority stake of 59.35 per cent. in BGZ.
-Rabobank first acquired a 35.4 per cent. stake in BGZ in 2004, which was increased further to 46.48 per cent. mainly by conversion of bonds into shares.
+On 4 April 2008 Rabobank Group received permission from the Polish Financial Supervision Authority to achieve a majority position in BGZ.
+On 21 April 2008, Rabobank Group crossed the 50 per cent. threshold in BGZ by acquiring a 12.87 per cent. stake previously held by the European Bank for Reconstruction and Development.
+Since then, Rabobank Group holds a majority stake of 59.35 per cent. in BGZ.

-Rabobank sells Alex Beleggersbank
+Rabobank Nederland sells Alex Beleggersbank

-On 31 October 2007 Rabobank Nederland announced the sale of Alex Beleggersbank for € 390 million to the listed internet broker BinckBank.
-The sale of Alex Beleggersbank was the outcome of an exploratory process following Rabobank's announcement in March 2007 regarding the review of Alex's strategic positioning in the Rabobank Group.
-The transaction was closed on 1 January 2008.
+On 31 October 2007 Rabobank Nederland announced the sale of Alex Beleggersbank for €390 million to the listed internet broker BinckBank.
+The sale of Alex Beleggersbank was the outcome of an exploratory process following Rabobank Nederland's announcement in March 2007 regarding the review of Alex's strategic positioning in the Rabobank Group.
+The sale of Alex Beleggersbank to listed internet broker BinckBank was completed early in 2008.
+The net gain recognised on this transaction was EUR 276 million.